f-kuzey-edes-huyal/VM-UNet_Satellite_Segmentation/README.md

 # 🌍 VM-UNet for Satellite Image Segmentation of Vegetation 🌱
 A repository for segmenting satellite images using [VM-UNet](https://github.com/JCruan519/VM-UNet), a variant of the Mamba architecture originally designed for medical image segmentation.
 This project adapts VM-UNet for geospatial applications, optimizing it for multi-channel satellite imagery.
+You may visit my [Medium blog post](https://medium.com/@kuzeyuvercinka/satellite-image-segmentation-using-vision-mamba-unet-83983268f334) for more details on my work.

  <p float="left">
   <img src="https://github.com/f-kuzey-edes-huyal/VM-UNet_Satellite_Segmentation/blob/main/images/segmentation_results.png" width="100%" />